Biological Dentistry · For patients from Norway

 Treated in English, from first call to aftercare

-Travelling abroad for dental treatment only works when you fully understand what is happening at every stage.
-We consult in English throughout - explaining your diagnosis, the options open to you, the materials we use and why, and exactly what your recovery will involve.
-Questions are welcome at every step; nothing is lost in translation, and nothing is rushed.
+Flying in for dental care only works when every stage is genuinely clear to you.
+We work in English throughout - your diagnosis, the realistic options, the materials we choose and the reasons for them, and exactly what your recovery will involve.
+Nothing is rushed, and nothing important is lost in translation.

 Our practice is metal-free by principle, not by exception.
 That means biocompatible materials chosen with sensitive patients in mind, ceramic restorations and implants where they are suitable, and careful protocols for removing older metal work safely.
 If you have reacted poorly to dental materials before, or simply prefer to avoid metal altogether, this is the foundation everything here is built on.